 There are numerous public and private healthcare facilities in Riyadh.
 Although most expats, who are required to have private health insurance anyway, generally favour private hospitals, Saudi Arabia's public healthcare facilities are also considered excellent.

 With its strict Sharia laws, there isn’t much crime in Riyadh.
 Despite some concerns over the threat of terrorism, security around Western compounds is tight and if expats follow their respective governments’ travel advisories, they should be safe.

 The biggest risk for expats is driving in Riyadh.
-Saudi Arabia has a poor road safety record and erratic driving and high speeds are the norm.
-There is little in the way of public transport, which is largely limited to a bus service rarely used by expats.
-An integrated bus and metro system is scheduled to start operating in coming years, but as it stands, most expats use taxis and their own vehicles.
+Saudi Arabia has a poor road safety record, and erratic driving and high speeds are the norm.
+There is currently little in the way of public transport, which is largely limited to a bus service rarely used by expats.
+An integrated bus and metro system is scheduled to start operating in the coming year, but as it stands, most expats use taxis and their own vehicles.

-Despite its glitzy malls and futuristic architecture, Riyadh is very much an Arabic city.
+Despite its glitzy malls and futuristic architecture, Riyadh is very much a traditional Arab city.
 If the ancient mosques dotting its tree-lined highways aren’t enough of a reminder, the strict adherence to Islamic law will be.
-Living in Riyadh can be a challenging experience for some, but one that can be not only financially rewarding but also culturally enriching for expats who approach it with an open mind.
+Moving to Riyadh can be a challenging experience for some, but one that can be not only financially rewarding, but also culturally enriching for expats who approach it with an open mind.

 "Through the years, Saudi Arabia has been subjected to lazy stereotyping.
 It’s important to be open to the move and as frivolous as it may sound, a lot is based on that positive approach.
 The country is under cultural transformation for the better with liberal laws, especially for expats living in Riyadh (which has traditionally been more conservative compared to cities like Jeddah and Dammam).
 In my opinion, it’s an ideal time to live in Riyadh to be able to experience this interesting cultural transition."